 AT&T TV is not a good option for streamers on a budget.
 It may be out of the price range for people who are trying to save money by ditching cable.
 Plus, the picture quality is capped at 720p.

 If you opt for a plan that includes HBO (or choose to add the channel), you’ll be able to catch new and recent episodes of popular shows like Insecure and Westworld.
 With any plan, kids can enjoy cartoons from Disney and Nickelodeon, while adults can soak up the hilarity found on Comedy Central.

 fuboTV plans and pricing

 Sports fans will find their home in fuboTV.
 A streaming service that started with a soccer focus, fuboTV now features all kinds of content.
 But it’s never lost its love of sports.
 In fact, it still airs more than 30,000 live games and events every year.
 Some are even shown in 4K.

 fuboTV has several add-on options.
-Its standard $64.99/mo. plan gives you access to over 99 channels, but the service prioritizes personalization.
-You can add NFL RedZone and 23 other sports channels via the Sports Plus package ($10.99/mo.)
-NBA League Pass is no longer on fubo, while premium networks like AMC Premiere and Showtime can each be added for individual monthly fees.
+Its standard $65/mo. plan gives you access to over 99 channels, but the service prioritizes personalization.
+You can add NFL RedZone and 23 other sports channels via the Sports Plus package ($11/mo.).
+For individual monthly fees, premium networks like AMC Premiere and Showtime can each be added to your package.

 What to watch on fuboTV

 Stay up to date with your favorite international teams, with fuboTV’s extensive soccer coverage.
 You’ll find English Premier League, German Supercup, and Argentine Superleague games.
 There are also countless on-demand movies to kick back and relax to.
 The current list includes Oscar winners like Green Book, titles from the Marvel Cinematic Universe, and kid-friendly choices like How to Train Your Dragon.

 Best for original on-demand content: Hulu + Live TV